ju-lab/SC2_evol_signature/README.md

 ## Data format

 The phylogenetic tree file is in the **`newick`** format with sample IDs (tip labels) and node names.
 These names are useful for indexing the mutation data.
 The tree file can be loaded on R with  `read.tree` function in the `ape` package.
+The tree object can be further explored using `ape`, `phangorn`, and other `R` packages and softwares.

 ```R
 library(ape)
 tree <- read.tree("msa_0117.tree")
 plot(tree)
 ```

 ## Citation